abhinsharma/simple-notion-orm/README.md

 # Simple Notion ORM

-Simple Notion ORM is a schema-first toolkit that turns Notion’s powerful—but type-heavy—API into a familiar Drizzle-style workflow.
-It provides builders, codecs, and helpers so you can treat both stand-alone pages and database rows (which are themselves pages) as predictable application data.
+Simple Notion ORM is a schema first toolkit that turns Notion’s powerful but type heavy API into a familiar Drizzle style workflow.
+It provides builders, codecs, and helpers so you can treat both standalone pages and database rows (which are themselves pages) as predictable application data.

 ## Table of Contents